Mycenaean Greece: Palatial states

 Mycenaean palatial states, or centrally organized palace-operating polities, are recorded in ancient Greek literature and mythology (e.g., Iliad, Catalogue of Ships) and confirmed by discoveries made by modern archaeologists such as Heinrich Schliemann.
 Each Mycenaean kingdom was governed from the palace, which exercised control over most, if not all, industries within its realm.
 The palatial territory was divided into several sub-regions, each headed by its provincial center.
-Each province was further divided in smaller districts, the da-mo.
+Each province was further divided in smaller districts, the damoi.
 A number of palaces and fortifications appear to be part of a wider kingdom.
 For instance, Gla, located in the region of Boeotia, belonged to the state of nearby Orchomenos.
 Moreover, the palace of Mycenae appeared to have ruled over a territory two to three times the size of the other palatial states in Bronze Age Greece.
 Its territory would have also included adjacent centers, including Tiryns and Nauplion, which could plausibly be ruled by a member of Mycenae's ruling dynasty.

 The unearthed Linear B texts are too fragmentary for the reconstruction of the political landscape in Mycenaean Greece and they do not support nor deny the existence of a larger Mycenaean state.
 On the other hand, contemporary Hittite and Egyptian records suggest the presence of a single state under a "Great King".
 Alternatively, based on archaeological data, some sort of confederation among a number of palatial states appears to be possible.
 If some kind of united political entity existed, the dominant center was probably located in Thebes or in Mycenae, with the latter state being the most probable center of power.